Fall Flavors: Staunton Alternatives to Pumpkin Spice

 It’s the time of year when the warm and seasonal flavors of pumpkin spice flood the markets and coffee shops (and Instagram).
 But if you’re wondering when it all will end (pumpkin spice Cheerios?
 Pumpkin spice protein powder?
 Pumpkin spice dog treats?) it might be time to put down the pumpkin spice latte and indulge in alternative fall flavors.
-Here are seven local seasonal flavors to liven up your sippin’ and eatin’ selfies this fall.
+Here are local seasonal flavors to liven up your sippin’ and eatin’ selfies this fall.

 Staunton Olive Oil Company

 Staunton Olive Oil Company sells ultra-premium extra virgin olive oils, infused and fused olive oils, and balsamic vinegars.
 If you’re not sure what any of that means, you’re in luck because you can taste and sample your way around the store to find something that perfectly suits your palate.
 For fall, we’d start with the aged dark espresso balsamic vinegar, but with so many to choose from, why take our word for it?

 Redbeard Brewing Company creates “small batches of big beers” in its location in Staunton’s historic wharf district.
 One of their autumnal classics is their Sweet Potato Pie Porter, which is “ brewed w/ the filling from close to 40 sweet potato pies per batch.”
 If this sweet and yammy dark brown porter reminds you too much of pumpkin pie, try the Whipple Creek Harvest Ale.